FREESTYLE PLAYERS ASSOCIATION

 A) The authorized directors shall be divided into three groups as nearly equal in number as possible, designated as Group I, Group II, and Group III as follows:

-1. Group I shall consist of the Judging Director and the Education Director having an initial term of office of one (1) year;
+1. Group I shall consist of the Competition Director and the Education Director having an initial term of office of one (1) year;

 2. Group II shall consist of the Marketing Director and the Treasurer having an initial term of office of two (2) years; and

-3. Group III shall consist of the Executive Director having an initial term of office of three years.
+3. Group III shall consist of the President having an initial term of office of three years.

 B) The directors in each group shall hold office until their respective initial terms have expired.
 Thereafter, each year the membership shall elect a number of directors to the number of directors whose terms have expired, for a full term of three (3) years.
 Each director shall serve for a term of three (3) years from the date of expiration of the term of the director to whose office he or she succeeds or until the occurrence of one of the events specified in Article VI Section 6 of these bylaws, whichever first occurs.
 Any director elected to succeed a director who leaves or is removed from office for any reason prior to expiration of his or her term shall serve the balance of that term.
 Directors may be elected to any regular or special meeting of the directors duly called and held.
 Directors may serve an unlimited number of successive terms.